 Your nutrition plans are essential for giving you what you need to keep going and do what you need to do.
 Taking full control of your nutrition means you can enrich and enhance your diet to take your fitness goals and aspirations to an above-average level.

 The chances are you've heard of superfoods or 'fitness foods", and these kinds of food are right when you're looking to reach a state of peak performance.
 While you should always aim for great overall nutrition, here we're thinking about the foods you can use to give yourself the boost to be even better.

 For example, eating healthy snacks, such as oats or a banana, before a workout can be ideal for helping boost your body in terms of the energy you'll need to push your limits.
 You can then follow up your workout with a post-workout snack to help boost your body's repair and strengthen processes, such as a snack with muscle protein.

 You've heard of metabolism, and just so we're on the same page, it's the process of your body turning the food and drink you consume into the energy it can use to do things like working out.
 If you have a slow metabolism, your body takes its time turning food into energy, meaning it can be stored as fat and makes you feel bloated.

 If you have a fast metabolism, your body is very efficient at turning food into energy, which is ideal when you're trying to stay healthy because far fewer foods in your body will go to waste.
 However, eating certain foods can help increase your metabolism over time.

-These include foods like hot peppers, whole grains, and yogurts, while drinks like coffee, green teas, and cold water can also help boost your metabolism and help your body perform to its optimal efficiency.
+These include whole clean foods like hot peppers, whole grains, and yogurts, while drinks like coffee, green teas, and cold water can also help boost your metabolism and help your body perform to its optimal efficiency.
 Fruits like apples, nuts and seeds, and fatty fish are also ideal.